-With more 30+ years of hands-on experience in the trenches of nonprofit fundraising and communications, I have discovered that by thinking smart, stepping into the shoes of prospective donors, and by conducting the proper advance preparation in-house, one can set difficult major gift campaigns aright including seemingly “impossible” ones.
+With many years of hands-on experience in the trenches of nonprofit fundraising and communications, I have discovered that by thinking smart, stepping into the shoes of prospective donors, and by conducting the proper advance preparation in-house, one can set difficult major gift campaigns aright including seemingly “impossible” ones.

 Most every nonprofit organization wants to receive substantial donations, but not many understand the processes involved in making that happen.
 For most, “lots of zeros” involved in achieving their fundraising goals – in the hundreds of thousands, or millions of dollars – can be intimidating and sometimes, genuinely frightening.
 We often think automatically that when lots of zeros are involved, outside consultants are naturally required.
 That is in part because most of us think large financial goals also mean lots of prospects, and managing them properly seems overwhelming.